emdonahue/aiKanren/DOCUMENTATION.md

 Negates a single goal or constraint, turning it into a negative constraint.
 Negated goals will be interpreted as constraints.
 A negated constraint operates like a generalized disequality.
 Negated conjunctions yield disjunctions of negated constraints.
 Negated disjunctions yield conjunctions of negated constraints.
 If the inner goal succeeds completely, the negated version will fail.
 If it fail, the negated version will succeed.
 If it is indeterminate, the negated version will suspend and wait until more variables are bound.
 Any goal that can be interpreted as a constraint can be negated.

 ### Run Interface
-#### answer-type
+#### reifier
 A parameter that controls the answers returned by the run interface.
 It may take several values:
-- 'reified (Default): Returns reified query variables, including reified versions of any constraints on those variables.
-These reified constraints will be the first order representations used internally.
+- `reifier/constraints` (Default): Returns reified query variables, including the first-order internal representations of constraints on the given variable if there is no bound value.
+This output is oriented towards computational reuse of outputs and debugging.
-- 'state : Returns the state objects corresponding to each answer.
+- `reifier/state`: Returns the state objects corresponding to each answer.
 The state contains the substitution and constraint store as well as any other data specific to a single path through the search tree.
+- `reifier/query`: The reified query variables with no constraints.
+Constraints are simply ignored.
+- `reifier/pretty-print`: A human-readable pretty-printed version of both query variables and constraints.
+- Any pair, list, or tree of the above values: This will return a homomorphic answer with each of the above reifier types replaced with his output.
+This allows the user to specify multiple return types in the same run, such as query variables and the state.
 #### search-strategy
 A parameter specifying the strategy to be used for the search.
 - 'interleaving (Default): The standard miniKanren search